Geometric realization via irrelevant deformations induced by the stress-energy tensor: Applications of deformation

 \section{Applications of $\mathcal{O}_\tau(T_\tau)=\tr[\bT_\tau]^m$ deformation}

 In this section, we discuss several applications of the deformed theory by $\mathcal{O}_\tau=\tr[\bT_\tau]^m$ in $d$ spacetime dimensions in order to clarify its physical aspects.
-In subsection~\ref{sec:Relations with Gravity}, we argue the relations between the deformed theory by $\mathcal{O}_\tau=\tr[\bT_\tau]^m$ and gravity.
+In Sec.~\ref{sec:Relations with Gravity}, we argue the relations between the deformed theory by $\mathcal{O}_\tau=\tr[\bT_\tau]^m$ and gravity.
 We demonstrate that this deformation can be regarded as a transformation from Einstein-Hilbert gravity to a modified gravity.
-In subsection~\ref{sec:Deformed Lagrangian}, we consider the deformed Lagrangian for free massless boson in $d$ dimensions and and interactive massive boson in $d=2$.
+In Sec.~\ref{sec:Deformed Lagrangian}, we consider the deformed Lagrangian for a free massless boson in $d$ dimensions and an interactive massive boson in $d=2$.